min2ha/ukwa-site/content/target/39817/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Katy Beddoe on Facebook (Green Party candidate for Islwyn and South Wales East)

 Katy Beddoe is the Green Party candidate for North Wales at the 2016 National Assembly Election.